 Chris Cuomo crisis: How much did he help his brother?
+Will CNN keep him on the air?

 CNN anchor Chris Cuomo helped his beleaguered brother, New York’s then-governor Andrew Cuomo, more than originally thought, according to newly released documents.

-They show that he’d strategized for his older sibling, who’s facing sexual misconduct allegations, and used his connections in the journalism world to get information that would assist in formulating plans to battle the accusations.
-The senior Cuomo resigned as governor in August.
+They show that he’d strategized for his older sibling, who’s facing sexual misconduct allegations related to his time as governor, and used his connections in the journalism world to get information that would assist in formulating plans to battle the accusations.
+The senior Cuomo resigned from office in August.
+(Chris and Andrew’s father, Mario, was governor of New York, from 1983 to 1994.
+He and wife Matilda had five children.)

-Among his actions was communicating a lot with his older brother’s aide Melissa DeRosa and reaching out to New Yorker writer Ronan Farrow for details about what was in an upcoming story.
+Among Chris Cuomo’s actions was communicating a lot with his older brother’s aide Melissa DeRosa and reaching out to New Yorker writer Ronan Farrow for details about what was in an upcoming story.

 The revelations have repercussions beyond New York—as far away as Atlanta.
-CNN said it will conduct a “thorough review” of the new documents.
+CNN said it will conduct a “thorough review” of the new documents, but the network continues to face intense criticism for not taking the issue seriously enough months ago.

+The anchor is also catching flak for appearing on Cuomo Prime Time last night shortly after news broke of his deeper involvement in his brother’s mess—and failing to mention it.
+Among the critics was Northeastern University journalism professor Dan Kennedy, who tweeted, “Well, now.
+Not only is Chris Cuomo on tonight, but he’s talking about Omicron as if there was nothing else for him to address,” and later added that there was no mention of the brother news at the close of Cuomo Prime Time either.

 Back in May, the Washington Post first reported that the journalist had been advising his older brother, actions the cable news network at the time called “inappropriate.”
 CNN didn’t discipline him; he stopped helping his sibling.